bugbit/BARobots/README.md

 # BARobots
-Blazor App C# clone of JRobots and CRobots
+Blazor App NetCore C# clone of JRobots and CRobots